datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter2.md

 ```

-We have created a new object called `data`.
+We have created a new object called `cars`.
 It contains a table (or dataframe as it is called in R) with information about different cars.

 You can explore the first 6 records contained in the object `data`, by using the function:
 `head()`

-By using the function `head()`, please select the model of the car that appears in the fist row of `data`
+By using the function `head()`, please select the model of the car that appears in the fist row of `cars`

 `@instructions`